swastijain132005/html-test/README.md

 # html-test
-this is a test repo of my html project
+this is a test repo of my html project. it is a portfolio made by html only.